ERES And Vonovia: 2 Possibilities For Residential REITs In Europe

 Thesis

 ERES is operating in a lucrative geographical location and while the company is new, they seem to be trending in the right direction in terms of growth.
 During the last 9 months of 2019, the company more than doubled their existing portfolio by acquiring over 3500 residential units.
-The company has a modest payout ratio resulting in a an annual yield of 4.30% with room to grow.
+The company has a modest payout ratio resulting in an annual yield of 4.30% with room to grow.
 It's also worth noting that the monthly distribution is certainly welcome for investors looking for steady cash flow.
 As I mentioned above, the management has stated that the plan is to increase distributions annually so we do not have to worry about the yield diminishing due to inflation.

 While this REIT looks interesting due to the above mentioned facts, I am a bit skeptical due to the lack of history and due to their situation with CAPREIT.
 I am not very comfortable seeing CAPREIT both own 66% of outstanding units and also having the rights to manage a large portion of ERES' assets.